appsmithorg/appsmith-docs/website/docs/reference/widgets/tree-select.md

 }}
 ```

 The JavaScript code transforms data into a specific format required by the Treeselect widget.
-It maps through `fetchData` data and creates an array of objects, where each object represents a country with two child options for `Male` and `Female`.
+This code maps through the data fetched by the `fetchData` and creates an array of objects.
+Each object in the array represents a `country` and has two child options: `Male` and `Female`.

 <figure>
   <img src="/img/tree-select.png" style= {{width:"700px", height:"auto"}} alt="Display options dynamically"/>